While learning how to lucid dream as a teen, I made more than my fair share of beginner mistakes.

-"I've been trying to have a lucid dream for two weeks already and had NO lucid dreams yet.
+"I've been trying to have a lucid dream for three nights and still NOTHING.
 What am I doing wrong?
 Please help me!!"

-A whole two weeks and you're ready to quit?
-Oh dear.
+A whole three nights and you're ready to quit?

-The problem is that we are used to having things NOW.
-And so we expect magic wand solutions.
-I can guarantee, there is no pill or secret that will produce instant lucid dreams.
-They can increase your chances - yes.
-But the hard work and mental conditioning has to come from you.
+The problem is that we are used to having things now.
+We have come expect instant gratification.
+There is no magic pill that will produce instant lucid dreams.
+There are countless ways to increase your chances of a lucid dream - but the hard work and mental conditioning has to come from you.

 It may take you 2 days or 2 months to have your first lucid dream.
 Are you prepared to commit to that, knowing that you'll have one eventually?

-These practices don't take much physical energy, unlike learning to be a professional athlete, say, but they do require your self-discipline.
+These practices don't take much physical energy, unlike training to be a professional athlete, say, but they do require your self-discipline.